Spring Into English with a May Day EFL Lesson!

 May Day is more than just a holiday and time for celebrating spring, it’s also a celebration of resilience, solidarity and the power of collective action.

-See also Mother's Day EFL Lesson Ideas
+See also Halloween EFL Lesson Plans: Ghostly Games and Eerie Ideas

 By incorporating this day into the TEFL classroom, we can not only teach language skills but also foster cultural awareness and empathy.
 Let’s embrace the spirit of May Day!